 I’m worried my child could have autism

-Features to look out for in pre-school children Common signs of autism and when to seek advice
+- What to look out for in pre-school children Common signs of autism and when to seek advice

-Autism screening tool (Modified checklist for autism in toddlers = M-CHAT) : designed for children between 16 and 30 months of age.
+- Autism screening tool (Modified checklist for autism in toddlers = M-CHAT) : designed for children between 16 and 30 months of age.
 This is a simple set of twenty questions which won’t provide a diagnosis but may help you decide whether you need to speak to your GP.
 If your child does need referral, they will go on to have a much more detailed assessment.
-You can find an interactive version of the M-CHAT here
+The link will take you to an interactive version of the M-CHAT.